awsdocs/aws-serverlessrepo-developer-guide/doc_source/serverless-app-publishing-applications.md

 # Publishing Applications<a name="serverless-app-publishing-applications"></a>

 Following, you can find how to make your serverless applications available for others to find and deploy\.
-You can publish serverless applications by using the AWS Management Console, the AWS Command Line Interface \(AWS CLI\), or an AWS SDK\.
+You can publish serverless applications by using the AWS Management Console, the AWS SAM command line interface \(AWS SAM CLI\), or an AWS SDK\.

-To publish an application, you first upload the application code\.
-You also upload a simple manifest file, also known as an *AWS Serverless Application Model \(AWS SAM\) template\.* For more information about using AWS SAM, see [Using the AWS Serverless Application Model \(AWS SAM\)](using-aws-sam.md)\.

-**Note**
-To make the serverless applications that you publish available to developers in other AWS Regions, publish your applications to either US East \(N\.
-Virginia\) \(us\-east\-1\) or US East \(Ohio\) \(us\-east\-2\)\.
-Publishing your application in any other AWS Region restricts its availability to that AWS Region\.
-For more information about AWS Serverless Application Repository regions and endpoints, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#serverlessrepo_region) in the *AWS General Reference*\.

 **Important**
 The information that you enter when publishing an application is not encrypted\.
 This information includes such data as the author name, location, and contact information\.
 If you have personally identifiable information that you don't want to be stored or made public, we recommend that you don't enter this information when publishing your application\.

+To publish an application, you first upload the application code\.
+You also upload a simple manifest file, also known as an *AWS Serverless Application Model \(AWS SAM\) template\.* For more information about using AWS SAM, see [Using the AWS Serverless Application Model \(AWS SAM\)](using-aws-sam.md)\.

+When you upload your application, it is initially set to *private*, meaning it is only available to the AWS account that created it\.
+In order to share your application others, you must either set it to *privately shared*, which is shared only with a specific set of AWS accounts, or *publicly shared*, which is shared with everyone\.

+**Note**
+*Private* and *privately shared* applications are only available in the AWS region in which they are created\. *Publicly shared* applications are available in all AWS regions\.
+To learn more about sharing applications, see [Using Resource\-Based Policies for AWS Serverless Application Repository \(Application Policies\)](access-control-resource-based.md)\.

+## Publishing an Application Through the AWS SAM CLI<a name="publishing-application-through-cli"></a>

+The easiest way to publish and share an application to the AWS Serverless Application Repository is using a set of AWS SAM CLI commands\.
+For more inforomation, see [Publishing an Application through the AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-template-publishing-applications.html) in the *AWS Serverless Application Model \(AWS SAM\) Developer Guide*\.

+## Publishing an Application Through the AWS Management Console<a name="publishing-application-through-aws-console"></a>

-## Prerequisites<a name="publishing-application-prerequisites"></a>
+### Prerequisites<a name="publishing-application-prerequisites"></a>

 Before you publish an application to the AWS Serverless Application Repository, you need the following:
 + A valid AWS account\.